 From within any scenario you can export your org design to a PDF file.

 From within a scenario, click on the down arrow next to the scenario description to bring up the scenario menu.
 Select "Export Chart."

 This is useful for bringing to a physical meeting.
 You could have it printed or large format paper (or across multiple A3 sheets for example) and stick it to a whiteboard for a real-time collaboration and feedback time session.

 You can also email the PDF to stakeholders who can print it off, make notes and bring it to a meeting to share thoughts.

-You can share read only "public links" to your org scenarios - much like you can share a Google doc with a link.
+You can share read only "links" to your org scenarios - much like you can share a Google doc with a link.
 You have the ability to make the link expire, disable it, create different links and track views from each link.